Coronavirus: Kiwi diagnosed with cancer shares advice for self-isolation

 Self-isolation during norovirus outbreak

-Wilco also shared his experience during a norovirus outbreak while he was working in Japan.
+Wilco also shared his experience during a norovirus outbreak while he was working in Japan in 2005.

 Norovirus is a very contagious virus that causes vomiting and diarrhoea.
 It is also easily spread to others.